 The best new leaders go slow to go fast.
 New managers need to move slowly with any changes…especially if they are inheriting a previous manager’s team.
-If they make too many changes too quickly, they could jeopardize their standing with the team, lose trust, and sabotage their dream of going “fast” to hit team targets.
+If they make too many changes too quickly, they could jeopardize their standing with the team, lose trust, and sabotage their dream of creating a good first impression.

 A New Manager Example

 This situation recently reared its ugly head at a global client who hired a new person to run their Asia Pacific Region.
 He seemed like a great hire, but he started making sweeping changes with broad assumptions before spending the time to learn the business, the organizational culture and the people.
 Although he had a great pedigree and high hopes, he was fired 60 days into the job.
 It was a real shame for him and for the organization.

 Five New Manager Tips About What NOT to Do If You Want to Start Off on the Right Foot

 Based upon thousands of new manager training participants here are some new manager tips based upon the most common mistakes new managers make which lead to delays in achieving their objectives.
 New managers error by:

 It is not only poor form to place blame for problems on someone else, but it also ignores the loyalties that team members may have had for their previous leader.
 Until you understand the interpersonal landscape of your team and the problems they faced, focus on figuring out what needs to change and why to improve overall performance.

 2. Making Personnel Decisions before Assessing Actual Performance

 You should not hold on to poor performers too long.
 If you do, you risk losing your high performers.
 We know that employee engagement suffers if poor performers are not held accountable and if good performers are not recognized.
 With that said, make sure that employees are clear about what is expected from them and where they stand before letting them go.